tgr-braiins/braiins-os-docs/braiins-os-en/source/Setup/1_quickstart.rst

   * Login on your miner and go to the section *System -> Upgrade*.
   * Upload the downloaded package and flash the image.

 Braiins OS will be installed on the miner.
-The network configuration (e.g. Static IP address) and the pool and user settings will be automatically migrated to Braiins OS and autotuning will be turned on.
+The network configuration (e.g. Static IP address) and the pool and user settings will be automatically migrated to Braiins OS.

 **Multiple-device installation**